 In my opinion, the best weather in Taipei is from March-May, and October-November, when the temperatures stay around 26 degrees Celsius and there is not as much rain.

-Summers are also nice, with the most sunny weather, but also hot and rainy.
+Summers are also nice, with the sunniest weather, but also hot and rainy.

 Winters can be cold (but not below freezing) and usually wet.